-The second set of issues has to do with the point that the connection between (11) and social welfare is problematic.
+The second set of issues has to do with the point that the connection between (15) and social welfare is problematic.
 Many authors have criticized Weitzman (1976, 1998) for assuming that social welfare is the discounted sum of consumption, which implies in particular the absence of inequality aversion across generations.
-Assuming instead that social welfare should be computed as a discounted sum of utility
+Moreover, when consumption is multidimensional the level of NNP cannot be so easily interpreted and a variant of Weitzman's holds only for infinitesimal variations of NNP through the proportionality between marginal utility and market prices for commodities.
+We examine these issues by modifying the framework slightly.